-I am currently an AHRC-funded PhD candidate at Royal Holloway, University of London.
-My project is investigating the relationship between text and performance in contemporary English theatre and you can read more about it here.
+I completed an AHRC-funded PhD at Royal Holloway, University of London in 2018.
+My project investigated the relationship between text and performance in contemporary English theatre and you can read more about it here.

 My Masters thesis, ‘The Writer’s Theatre?
 Critical Responses to the Theatre Text at the Royal Court, 2007-2013’, can be downloaded here.

-I have presented papers at the University of Reading, the Institute of Contemporary Art, the University of Sussex, Senate House and the annual TaPRA Conference.
+I have presented papers at the University of Reading, the Institute of Contemporary Art, the University of Sussex, Senate House, the Sorbonne in Paris and the annual TaPRA Conference.
 My work has won the Giving Voice to the Nation 2013 Postgraduate Essay Competition, the TaPRA Postgraduate Essay Prize 2014, and the AHRC 10th Anniversary Essay Competition 2016.

 In 2015 and 2016 I was one of the editors of Platform, the postgraduate journal based in the Drama and Theatre department of Royal Holloway, and I am currently on the Backpages editorial team at Contemporary Theatre Review.

 Book: Tim Crouch’s An Oak Tree (Abingdon: Routledge, 2017).
 Available to buy here.